Ohio State University’s Wexner Medical Center and Health Science Colleges

 Bartolini received his undergraduate degree from Ball State University, his Master’s degree from Indiana University, and his Ph.D. from Kent State University, where his dissertation focused on Prospective Donors’ Cognitive and Emotive Processing of Charitable Requests.

 Research shows the number one reason why people don’t give is because they weren’t asked.
 Fear can prevent us from doing that and raising money for our very important causes.
 It can stifle our creativity and our ability to connect with our prospective donors.
-Come hear a diverse panel – a president/CEO, a key volunteer, […]
+Come hear how to conquered fear to create a successful philanthropic […]

 Oh My Goodness!?!
 Your prospective donor has just said “Maybe” or, worse yet, “No” to your request for support.
 Never fear!
 You attended this interactive session on Negotiating with Confidence and now know how to address your donor’s objections.
 You can keep the conversation going and ask the right questions until you can hear the […]